davidfearne/howhappyslondon/README.md

 The range of time is deterimed by time start `ts` and time end `te`.
 The time and data stamps are formatted as YYYY-MM-DD HH-MM-SS and URL encoded
 The item required is determined by the `i` parameter in the request string.
 Currently we support

--Wether Data courtesy of the MetOffice
+1. Wether Data courtesy of the MetOffice
-  *Current tempreature in London determined by the `i=tempreature` *Chance of rainfall determined by the `i=precipitation` *Predicted type of wether `i=weathertype`
+  1. Current tempreature in London determined by the `i=tempreature`
+  2. Chance of rainfall determined by the `i=precipitation`
+  3. Predicted type of wether `i=weathertype`

-Travel Data courtesy of Transport for London (TfL *tube
+2. Travel Data courtesy of Transport for London (TfL)
-*road
-*bus
--socail
+  1. Underground tube line status determined by the `i=tube`
+  2. Road congestion status determined by the `i=road`
+  3. Bus line status determined by the `i=bus`

+3. Socail data courtesy of Twitter
+  1. Socail semitent index of London determined by the `i=socail`

 #### Request